Calvin-CS/SkelScratch/README.md

-# SkelScratch readme
+# SkelScratch Installation Instructions

 ***Preinstallation notes***

 SkelScratch does not support Internet Explorer.
 Edge has not been tested.

-***Install instructions***
+***Installation Instructions***

+Plug your Kinect into your PC.
-Make sure your Kinect is connected in a USB 3.0 port.
+Make sure your Kinect is plugged in to a USB 3.0 port.

+SkelScratch exists in two parts: A server that reads from the Kinect, and a client that connects to the server in ScratchX.

+Part 1: Downloading and installing the server.

 Go to <a href="https://github.com/visor841/Kinect2JSON/releases" target="_blank">Kinect2JSON</a>.

-Go to the downloads section next to "Latest release"
+Go to the downloads section next to "Latest release".
 Click on the file ending in ".zip".
 Save the file.

-Go to <a href="https://github.com/visor841/SkelScratch/releases" target="_blank">SkelScratch</a>.

-Go to the downloads section next to "Latest release"

-Click on "SkelScratch.js" and download it.

-After downloading the files, go to your downloads and right-click on the ".zip" file downloaded earlier, and click extract all, and then click extract in the bottom right.
+Go to your downloads and right-click on the ".zip" file, and click extract all, and then click extract in the bottom right.
 Next, go into the unzipped folder.
 Open the  folder inside, and then double-click on setup.

-A window will come up saying "windows protected your PC". ***Don't click on "OK".*** Click "more info", then click "run anyway".
+A window will come up saying "Windows Protected Your PC". ***Don't click on "OK".*** Click "More Info", then click "Run Anyway".
 A box will come up saying "Application Install - Security Warning".
 Click "Install".
+If you need to launch the program later, go to the start screen, and type in "Kinect2JSON", and hit enter.

-A window will come up saying "windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "run anyway".
+A window will come up saying "Windows Protected Your PC". ***Don't click on "OK"*** Click "more info", then click "Run Anyway".

-A window will popup about "windows security alert".
+A window will popup about "Windows Security Alert".
 Check the box next to "public networks", then click "allow access".

 The program will now launch.
 It might take a minute.
 Be patient.

+Part 2: Downloading the client Scratch extension.

+Go to <a href="https://github.com/visor841/SkelScratch/releases" target="_blank">SkelScratch</a>.
+Go to the downloads section next to "Latest release".
+Click on "SkelScratch.js" and download it.

+Part 3: Launch

 Go to <a href="http://www.scratchx.org/#scratch" target="_blank">scratchx</a>.
 Right-click on "load experimental extension".
 A file dialog box will pop up.
 In the dialog box navigate to your downloads folder and choose SkelScratch.

-Click "Ok", "I understand, continue", and "Ok"
+Click "Ok", "I understand, continue", and "Ok".
 If you see a bunch of blocks show up, congratulations, SkelScratch is now loaded!

 ***Troubleshooting***